canwdev/kee-note-v4/README.md

 cd frontend
 yarn dev

-# Generate user
+# Generate a user (password with hashed)
 yarn gen:user
 ```

-You can create a `.env` file in project root folder as production config, the contents is like `.env.development`.
+You can create a `.env` file in the project root folder as a production configuration with content similar to `.env.development`.

 ## Windows install bcrypt